 DISPUTES & COMPLAINTS

-" the residence contract must clearly disclose the right of the resident to have a dispute dealt with—
+The Code provides for the right of the resident to have a dispute dealt with—

-(iv) in some cases, by making an application to the State Administrative Tribunal for a legally binding determination of any matter that remains unresolved."
+(iv) in some cases, by making an application to the State Administrative Tribunal for a legally binding determination of any matter that remains unresolved.

 These provisions exist to help residents resolve matters that are causing them on going concern.